11 March 2021

 “Operators of assets will have a Hurricane Plan to follow when a tropical storm is nearing their offshore platform, this will involve scaling back operations and evacuating all personnel to safety.
 However, being ‘Hurricane Ready’, begins months before the start of the season.
 It involves readying and preparing critical systems used by remote engineers and asset managers to monitor the ‘health’ and structural integrity of the offshore assets during a hurricane.
 With all personnel evacuated, it is important to have a monitoring system that is working, and this requires regular maintenance.
 Otherwise, with no eyes on the platform, operators are effectively ‘blind’ and you really don't know what's happening as the storm passes overhead.
 Having a remote view of what's happening with the platform is critical to being able to respond to events quickly and resume operations safely.”

 Hurricane season begins at the start of June and lasts through to November.
-Offshore operators have a window of opportunity ahead of the season to proactively prepare their asset monitoring systems by updating their system or conducting maintenance.
+Offshore operators have a window of opportunity ahead of the season to proactively prepare their asset monitoring systems by updating their systems or conducting maintenance.
 Routine maintenance involves calibrating sensors to ensure they make accurate measurements and provide the system is in a good state of repair.
 This validation of sensor data involves analyzing historic data readings and visual inspection of the sensors.